Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

   improve user experience, which is vital for customer satisfaction and retention.

-## What is high availability?
+## What is High Availability?

-High availability (HA) is a design approach that guarantees a certain degree of operational continuity during a given measurement period.
+High Availability (HA) is a design approach that guarantees a certain degree of operational continuity during a given measurement period.
 It's about ensuring that applications remain available even if a critical component, such as a server, fails.
 Essentially, high availability eliminates any single point of failure and ensures minimal or no downtime.
-Why is high availability important?
-Deploying applications with high availability in production environments is essential for minimizing or eliminating downtime.
+Why is High Availability important?
+Deploying applications with High Availability in production environments is essential for minimizing or eliminating downtime.
 Unforeseen events and emergencies can cause server failures, affecting even the most robust systems.
 HA systems are designed to automatically recover from component failures, reducing the impact of these events.

-### High availability architecture
+### High Availability architecture

 Ensuring systems can handle higher workloads and substantial traffic is undeniably vital.
 However, it is equally essential to identify potential